+Figure 106: Create Other Assumptions

+Note: Click the Reporting Period tab in the top left to view previous quarters.
+Use the drop-down menu to navigate to select the appropriate quarter.

-Click the Create Assumption or Upload Assumption File button.
+Click the Other Assumptions file button.

-The Create Assumption or Upload Assumption File window displays.
+.
 The Module automatically defaults to the Create Assumption radio button with a Manufacturer Name (required) drop-down menu and empty Short Description and Text for Assumption file fields.
-Refer to Figure 101.
+Refer to Figure 106.